FStarLang/karamel/README.md

 To build just run `make` from this directory.

-If you have the latest version of F* (make sure `fstar.exe` is in your path) then you can run the KreMLin test suite by doing `make test`.
+If you have the latest version of F* and `fstar.exe` is in your `PATH` then you can run the KreMLin test suite by doing `make test`.

 File a bug if things don't work!

 ## Documentation

-The simple example from the [ML Workshop Paper] is available in `test/ML16.fst`; you can compile it with `make ML16.exe`.
+The simple example from the [ML Workshop Paper] is available in `test/ML16.fst` and you can compile it with `make ML16.exe`.

-Also check this out the `--help` flag:
+Also check out the `--help` flag:
 ```
 $ _build/src/Kremlin.native --help`
 ```